Jocelyn409/Miscellaneous-Smaller-Projects/README.md

 This is a repo for some miscellaneous smaller programs that I've made.
+They're generally older and less important.